MP Estate Planning UK

 When does a trust become registerable because of tax liability?

-A trust becomes registerable when it becomes liable to Income Tax, Capital Gains Tax or Inheritance Tax in the UK.
-Liability can arise later, for example when assets are sold or distributions made.
-Trustees must register promptly once a taxable event makes the trust liable.
+A trust becomes registerable when it becomes liable to any UK tax — this includes Income Tax, Capital Gains Tax, Inheritance Tax (such as 10-year periodic charges on discretionary trusts), SDLT, SDRT, LBTT or LTT.
+Liability can arise later in the trust’s life, for example when trust assets are sold at a gain or when distributions generate a tax charge.
+Trustees must register within the applicable deadline once a taxable event occurs.

 What common exemptions remove the need to register under Schedule 3A?

-Several exclusions apply.
-Trusts closed within two years of the settlor’s death, many pension scheme trusts, life insurance policy trusts and some co-ownership trusts for tenants in common are often excluded.
-Pilot trusts under £100 created before October 2020 may also be exempt.
-Always check the precise criteria.
+Several exclusions apply under Schedule 3A.
+Will trusts that are fully wound up within two years of the death, certain registered pension scheme trusts, life insurance policy trusts that pay out only on death or illness, and co-ownership trusts for tenants in common that merely record ownership shares are often excluded.
+Pilot trusts created before 6 October 2020 with assets of £100 or less may also be exempt.
+Always check the precise conditions, as an exemption can fall away if circumstances change.

-If a trust closes soon after death, do we still register?
+If a will trust closes soon after death, do we still register?

-Generally no. If the trust closes within two years of the settlor’s death and meets the other conditions, it may be excluded under Schedule 3A.
-Keep clear records to show when the trust ended if HMRC asks.
+Generally no. If the will trust is fully wound up within two years of the death and meets the other Schedule 3A conditions, it is likely exempt from TRS registration.
+However, keep clear records showing when the trust was established (on the date of death) and when it ended, so you can demonstrate compliance if HMRC ever queries it.

 What are the key deadlines and timing rules trustees must follow?